 Data are reported by calendar year.
 For this report, the PDC was accessed via SAPHaRI.

-There are 15 geographically-based LHDs (8 covering the Sydney metropolitan region and 7 rural and regional NSW) and two specialist networks focussing on Children's and Paediatric Services and Forensic Mental Health.
+There are 15 geographically-based LHDs (eight covering the Sydney metropolitan region and seven covering rural and regional NSW) and two specialist networks focusing on Children's and Paediatric Services and Forensic Mental Health.
 A third network operates across the public health services provided by three Sydney facilities operated by St Vincent's Health: these include St Vincent's Hospital and the Sacred Heart Hospice at Darlinghurst and St Joseph’s at Auburn.

 LHDs replaced the former Area Health Services.
 Each LHD has its own budget, management and accountabilities.
 Geographically-based LHDs are overseen by Governing Boards.
 Please refer to the NSW Health website for a list of Local Health Districts and the membership of Boards.

 Metropolitan NSW: Central Coast, Illawarra Shoalhaven, Nepean Blue Mountains, Northern Sydney, South Eastern Sydney, South Western Sydney, Sydney, Western Sydney.

 Rural & regional NSW: Far West, Hunter New England, Mid North Coast, Murrumbidgee, Northern NSW, Southern NSW, Western NSW.